St Thomas Cathedral, Acton

 On 25 November 2016, the cathedral was consecrated as a cathedral for the Syriac Orthodox Church, under the new name of St Thomas Syriac Orthodox Cathedral Acton.
-The ceremony was officiated by Syriac Patriarch of Antioch Ignatius Aphrem II, at the presence of Charles, Prince of Wales and several seniors of the Church of England.
+The ceremony was officiated by Syriac Patriarch of Antioch Ignatius Aphrem II, at the presence of the Prince of Wales (later King Charles III) and several seniors of the Church of England.

 History

 St Saviour's Church, Oxford Street

 The congregation was first established at a site in Oxford Street, where the original building was constructed from 1870 to 1874.
 The architect was Arthur Blomfield.
 The Duke of Westminster had provided the site on a lease for sixty years.
 The foundation stone was laid by Edward, Prince of Wales and Princess Alexandra, who had a hearing impairment.

 The first service there was held in 1873.
 The building became a great symbol for deaf people of their rights to play a full part in church and society.

 St Saviour's Church, Acton

 The church moved to a new site in Acton in 1925, when the Oxford Street location was required for redevelopment into the present Selfridge's.
+The foundation stone of the new church was laid the previous year, once again by the Prince of Wales.
 The congregation worshipped in the church continuously for 90 years.
 The building included many features specially designed for the deaf, which included dual pulpits (one for the speaker and one for a sign language translator), clear lines of sight (with no pillars or visual obstructions), and a sloping floor to ensure that even those near the back can clearly see the signers.

 The church and social centre closed in 2014 following a loss of funding, and insufficient financial reserves to maintain the premises.
 The final church service was held on Wednesday 24 September 2014, at which the Bishop of Willesden officiated.